 20. Ask for permission to use the clip

 In 2016 I attended a business EXPO in Dumfries.
-Although I was not interviewed, my stands (Tosh Lubek Productions and Websites Love Video) appeared prominently near the start of the report.
+Although I was not interviewed, my exhibition stand (Tosh Lubek Productions and Websites Love Video) appeared prominently at the start of the report.
 I asked ITV, the main terrestrial commercial broadcaster in the UK, if I could use the clip.
 I was given the video file and a free license to use it.
 All I had to do was acknowledge that the clip was supplied under license and ITV held the copyright.
-Now that I had the clip and permission to use it I was able to use it on a post on my website and on social media.
+Now that I had the clip and permission to use it, I was able to use it on my website and social media.

 21. Stay in touch

-Nurturing good relationships with local, national and international journalists can be worthwhile for your company.
-Not only can you can some good PR but it can help cement your position as an industry expert.
+Nurturing good relationships with local, national, and international journalists can be worthwhile for your company.
+Not only can you get some good PR, but it can help cement your position as an industry expert.

-After you have been interviewed ensure you follow-up with a thank you to the journalist.
+After you have been interviewed ensure you follow up with a thank you to the journalist.
 Fostering a good relationship can be to your advantage, especially if you have newsworthy developments in your business.
-Also, remind the journalist that you, as an expert in your field, would be available for interview or comment in the future.
+Also, remind the journalist that you, as an expert in your field, would be available for an interview or comment in the future.